 How much will it cost?

-How is Vanilla different from other commenting systems such as Disqus and Intense Debate?
+How is Vanilla different from other commenting systems?

 Vanilla provides an integrated comment and forum community that will increase your readership engagement.
 We are good at understanding how to reward positive behaviour, get people to participate in a community and help the community drive moderation and curation.
 Vanilla now brings all that to your comments.

 We don’t have all the features that stand alone commenting systems have but we are working on many that we see as important such as pre-moderation, integration into blogging software dashboards and automated imports of legacy comments.